-The Four TypesOf People
+The Four Types Of People

 When trying to advertise and persuade someone, central route persuasion is when someone is interested in the content of your advertisement and message.
-For example, if you want to sell a video game to someone, central route persuasion is when you persuade someone who is into video games and into the type of video games that you're pitching.
-They will be interested in the content of the game, as well as how it is compared to similar games.
+For example, if you want to sell a video game to someone, central route persuasion is when you persuade someone who is already into video games and into the type of video games that you're pitching.
+They will be interested in the content of the game, as well as how it compares to similar games.
 This route is based on logic.

 This is when the individual is not persuaded by the message itself, but by something else.
 Perhaps things such as an attractive salesperson or imagery of sad animals, fall under this category.
 This route is based on emotions.